hariharan1412/GameofLife/README.md

 <img src= "GameofLife2.gif" />

 </br>
 The Game of Life, also known simply as Life, is a cellular automaton.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
-One interacts with the Game of Life by creating an initial configuration and observing how it evolves.</br>
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
 The Game of Life was devised by the British mathematician John Horton Conway in 1970.

 ## Environment

-The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead (or populated and unpopulated, respectively).
+The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead.
 Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
 At each step in time, transitions occur based on the following rules

 ## Rules